mbektic/Simple-SESH-Sumary/README.md

  - If you want to get a copy of your Spotify extended streaming history you can get it [HERE](https://www.spotify.com/us/account/privacy/)
  - I wrote this with python 3.11.6, but any recent version of python _should_ work.

-## Parameters
+## Options
-At the top of the `GenerateHTMLSumary.py` script you can alter these parameters to your liking.
+At the top of the `GenerateHTMLSumary.py` script you can alter these options to your liking.
 #### How you want to rank the songs.
 If True, it will base the rankings on how long you listened to the track/artist/album.
 This also ignores the `MIN_MILLISECONDS` FLAG
 `PLAYTIME_MODE = True` or `PLAYTIME_MODE = False`
 #### Minimum number of milliseconds that you listened to the song.
 Changing this can drastically alter counts